 Isla Contoy is an uninhabited island in the Caribbean just a few hours from Cancun.
 The cruise over is filled with great food and drinks, while the visit to the actual island is full of fun activities.

-Cruises start at around $100 per person and are all inclusive.
-Even the services of a guide, breakfast, transportation to and from your hotel room, and the snorkeling equipment that many people choose to use is included.
+Cruise tours to Isla Contoy start at around $100 per person and are all-inclusive.
+Even the services of a guide, breakfast, transportation to and from your hotel room and the snorkeling equipment that many people choose to use are included.

-Those who like to scuba dive or snorkel will likely fall in love with the Cancun Underwater Museum.
-The man made site is filled with created coral reefs, underwater statues and local species that call it their home.
+Those who like to scuba dive or snorkel will want to add the Cancun Underwater Museum to their list of top things to do in Cancun, Mexico.
+The man-made site is filled with created coral reefs, underwater statues and local species that call it their home.

 Although Cancun is known for resorts and partying there is also plenty for the adventure seeker especially when it comes to water sports.
 Get your thrills with speed boats, jet skis, para-sailing all of which are available along the beaches in Cancun.